 Indeed, social psychologists Stephen Reicher and Alexander Haslam have argued that Milgram’s and Zimbardo’s experiments, and the subsequent ethical concerns, effectively blocked similar research for nearly thirty years, particularly research concerning the social psychology of tyrannical or unethical behavior, greatly hampering theoretical understanding of social roles and their impact on ethical decision-making.
 (Reicher & Haslam 2006).
 Without the stomach to subject human participants to controlled social contexts where we can see under what conditions tyrannical human behaviors might be produced, we have been left instead with underdeveloped theory and evidence about such social contexts, and focused more on neurological and individual cognitive factors.
 This dearth Reicher and Haslam find unacceptable and distorting.

-Rather tha try to settle the debate over deceptive and/or disturbing research here, it is important to note the importance of values in the debate over methods in research.
+Rather than try to settle the debate over deceptive and/or disturbing research here, it is important to note the importance of values in the debate over methods in research.
 In the methodological judgment of whether to proceed with a deceptive experiment, the social scientist must decide which is more important: the value of human autonomy and fully informed consent of research subjects or the value of the knowledge that might be produced.
 The two values must be weighed against each other, and both have a legitimate role in directing how research should be done.
 In the case of disturbing research, like Zimbardo’s, we face a similar difficult weighing of values.
 Here, one must decide whether the knowledge produced is worth the distress that will likely be caused to the subjects.
 Now that we know social group situations can cause such behavior, should we open human subjects to this kind of disturbing experience, where subjects might be forced to confront the fragility of their identity?
 Will the knowledge of how social context can create unethical behavior be worth the even temporary distress caused?
 This is obviously a difficult judgment to make, and one the researcher (who will likely be biased in favor of the value of their research) should not make on their own.
 This is one reason why an independent review of the research methods are needed.
 (Zimbardo’s study was indeed approved by Stanford’s research ethics oversight committee.
 Zimbardo himself argued after the fact that such studies should have independent continuous oversight.
 (Zimbardo 1973)) Values on both sides of the argument have a clear role to play in deciding what a scientist should do.

 Concerns over deceptive or disturbing research are not the only place where competing values in social science methodology legitimately arise.
 In the information age, ethical concerns over the privacy of human subjects are an increasing locus of attention.
 Social scientists often collect large multi-attribute data sets, with information arising from surveys, records, or online activity.
 While social scientists take care to anonymize such information, several studies have suggested that it is relatively easy to de-anonymize the data set with just a few specific pieces of information.
 The extent to which privacy must be protected, and the extent to which the very gathering of information to study human behavior can place those being studied at risk of losing their privacy, even if anonymizing techniques are used, will require our attention and deliberation in the coming years.
 We will need to weigh the various risks, considering the extent to which we value privacy and the extent to which we value the knowledge that might be produced.